lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

 which are often directly assigned to the CNF, skipping the host kernel drivers.
 This is specifically true for user plane CNFs like a UPF, Firewall or Internet Gateway.

 **Architecture.** We are witnessing that there are still CNFs that are in their architecture exhibiting properties of Virtualized
 Network Functions (VNFs).
-For example, we see the “pinning” of Pods to particular NUMA nodes, or worse to specific cluster nodes.
+For example, we see the “pinning” of Pods to specific cluster nodes.
 We also still see 1+1 redundancy models for Pods within the cluster instead of N+1.
 Although it is technically possible to run such
 Network Functions on cloud native infrastructure, this increases the burden of operating them and risks having a negative impact on service quality, as small disruptions which are normal in cloud native infrastructures result in problems within the CNFs.